DSI-Lab1/FHUSN/README.md

 }
 ```

 ## Notes
-If there are any questions, please contact me (Email: xjzhang2021@163.com).
+If there are any questions, please contact us (Email: xjzhang2021@163.com).